PIONEER-Experiment/mfpga/README.txt

 Firmware Developers
 -------------------

-The firmware was developed by the following persons.
+The firmware was developed by the following persons (in alphabetical order).
 Feel free to contact any one of us with comments and/or questions.

   Bjorkquist, Robin    | rb532 @cornell.edu
   Chapelain,  Antoine  | atc93 @cornell.edu